About r4wRun

 Custom Seeding

-Custom Seeding lets organizers set the bracket seed order directly, without running any qualifying heats or timed runs.
+Custom Seeding lets organizers set the knockout seed order directly, without running any qualifying heats or timed runs.

 - Bib Number Order — seeds riders by their assigned bib numbers (1, 2, 3...).
 All riders must have bibs first.